jbueza/Mojo/README.md

   .start()
 ```

-For more information, view the [Quick Screencast of Blast Mojo Framework](http://vimeo.com/22070574)
+For more information, view the [Quick Screencast of Mojo Framework](http://vimeo.com/22070574)

 ### Technical Features